IgorKohan/NormalSmoothingSplines.jl/images/problem-definition-smoothing.md

 The normal splines method is based on the following functional analysis results:

-* Bessel Potential space embedding theorem
+* Bessel potential space embedding theorem
 * The Riesz representation theorem for Hilbert spaces
 * Reproducing kernel properties